MoniMurray/higher_lower/README.md

 [This](https://www.w3schools.com/js/js_if_else.asp) link helped me in resolving an error in if/else nested conditional statement, which was a missing semicolon in the middle of the code.

+Occasionally my randomly generated numbers confused the player by having two numbers the same beside each other - in this case the next number is neither Higher nor Lower.
+I used [this YouTube video](https://www.youtube.com/watch?v=5sNGqsMpW1E) to add a simple shuffle to my numbers array.
+Having played the game alot myself during production, it added a little fun to my work!

 #### CI course content

 When I couldn't quite remember how to do something taught in the course content, I reviewed it on the [LMS](https://learn.codeinstitute.net/ci_program/diplomainfullstacksoftwarecommoncurriculum)!